tomglynch/tglyn.ch/src/blog/uci_fix_the_line.md

 # 3. This leaves us with no idea of who actually won

 Well at least based on the photo finish alone that is.
 But the other photos suggest Caleb Ewan may have crossed the line first.
 Seems like if the technology can't seperate them, it should be considered a tie.
 And we all know what a tie means (or is this a long lost UCI rule too), a 1 v 1 race over 1000m to seperate the winners.

-# 4. The UCI should pick up its act, enforce it's standards and actually improve its finish line specs to ensure fair finishes in the future.
+# 4. The UCI should pick up its act, enforce its standards and actually improve its finish line specs to ensure fair finishes in the future.

 In cycling, the difference between winning and losing can be razor-thin.
 Yet, the UCI's current finish line paint job is far from razor-sharp.
 It's baffling that the UCI has not taken a proactive approach to this issue.
 With millimeters often deciding the winner and glory, prizemoney and relegations on the line, the technology used to determine the winner should be foolproof.
 Yet, the UCI specs ensure the finish line paint markings are not specific enough to ensure accurate results.